-11. Describe the process by which the institution's chancellor or president or his or her designee(s) conduct an administrative review of the NCAA comparative data (i.e., dashboard indicators) on an annual basis.
+7. Describe the process by which the institution's chancellor or president or his or her designee(s) conduct an administrative review of the NCAA and conference's comparative data (e.g., IPP) on an annual basis.
 In addition, specify the individual(s), other than the chancellor or president, involved in this administrative review.
-[Please note, this self-study item may not be applicable because reclassifying institutions do not have access to this data at the time of participation in the Institutional Performance Program process.
-However, according to our NCAA finance and operations department, Division II dashboard indicators were distributed June 9, 2010, with fiscal year 2009 data, so all former Division II institutions that are in the reclassification process to Division I should have access to this data.
-All reclassifying institutions have been sent the email to access this data.]